llm-workflow-engine/llm-workflow-engine/README.md

 * title: Sets the title of new conversations to this value
 * description: Displayed in the output of `/templates`
-* model_customizations: A hash of model customizations to apply to when the template is run (see `/config` for available model customizations)
+* model_customizations: A hash of model customizations to apply when the template is run (see `/config` for available model customizations)

 All other attributes will be passed to the template as variable substitutions.